Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 | **12V current limit** | 200mA |
 | **5V and 3.3V current limit** | 100mA total on 5V and 3.3V |

-## Compatible motors and encoders
+## Compatible motors

 Use motors with 1.8 or more degrees per step. **Do not use 0.9deg motors**.
 The positioning accuracy depends on the resolution of the encoder, not on the degrees/step of the motor.

+The maximum speed at which the firmware can drive the motor reliably in closed loop mode is about 5000 full steps/second.

+## Compatible Encoders

+RRF 3.4 supports quadrature motor shaft encoders only.
+RRF 3.5 also supports Duet3D magnetic shaft encoders and linear composite encoders.

+### Quadrature motor shaft encoders

-When using a quadrature encoder or any other type of encoder that signals relative motion (not absolute shaft angle), **there must be an integer number of output pulses from the encoder per 4 full steps**.
+Stepper motors can be purchased with integral optical shaft encoders.
+It is also possible to buy add-on quadrature shaft encoders, which are typically mounted on the back of dual-shaft stepper motors.
+The resolution is specified in counts or pulses per motor revolution. **There must be an integer number of output pulses from the encoder per 4 full steps**.
 For example, a 1.8deg/step motor (200 full steps/rev) could have an encoder with 1000cpr (20 pulses per 4 full steps), 2000 cpr (40 pulses per 4 full steps) or 2500 cpr (50 pulses per 4 full steps).

-The maximum speed at which the firmware can drive the motor is typically at least 6000 full steps/second.
+### Duet3D magnetic motor shaft encoders

+The Duet3D magnetic shaft encoder is a small board that mounts on the back of the stepper motor.
+It is supplied with a diametrically-magnetised disc magnet, which must be glued to the centre of the end of the shaft at the back of the motor.
+A jig should be used to centre the magnet accurately while the glue sets.

+### Linear composite encoder

+A linear composite encoder comprises a linear quadrature encoder that tracks position on a linear axis (for example the Renishaw LM10IA or LM10IB) and a Duet3D magnetic shaft encoder.
+The shaft encoder handles motor commutation, the linear encoder is used to close the loop.

 ## Firmware notes

-* Compatible RepRapFirmware versions: RRF 3.x
+* Compatible RepRapFirmware versions: RRF 3.4 and later
 * Firmware limitations: See [Duet 3 with CAN expansion firmware configuration limitations](/User_manual/RepRapFirmware/CAN_limitations).

 ## Open source